cloudsandboxes/Azure-labs/README.md

 ---
 1) A developer created a new VM from script but is not able to access the VM.
 Could you help to restore access?
 (GetAccessToVm.yml)
 2) A developer had stored a secret in a blob file, only the file got overwritten.
 Could you help to retrieve the secret value?
 (RestoreBlobSecret.yml)
-3) A developer created a new VM from script, only they could not access the internet from this vm.
-Could you help them get full functionality?
-(EnableBrowsingSimple.yml) or (EnableBrowsingAdvanced.yml)
+3) A development team does not want to shut-down their dev-vm during off-hours, because after a reboot they could not access the internet from this vm.
+Could you help them to save money?
+(EnableBrowsingSimple.yml)
+4) A developer can not access the internet from a vm, could you help them restore functionality? (on it's way)